zero-to-mastery/coding_challenge-10/README.md

 ## Update
 A lot of people have been participating in this challenge already.
 Make sure you check out the submissions in the above 2 links!

+*** **Please note: As with all my challenges there is zero benefit or monetary gain I recieve from it.
+This is just my way of thanking my students and making sure that you are able to continue gaining valuable knowledge outside of just my videos.
+It would mean a lot to me if you are able to rate my course...5 star reviews make my day :)**